MasonRemaley/2Pew/README.md

 2. Obtain [Zig](https://ziglang.org/).
 The latest version from the download page should suffice.
 The `build.zig.zon` file tracks the minimum required version.
-3. If you're on Linux, install the system SDL2 package.
+3. Install the system SDL3 package.
 4. `zig build run`